 Holidays generally encourage us to part with our gadgets and be less reliant on digital communication.
 How refreshing it can feel to leave your phone in your hotel room all day.
 It feels liberating to literally switch off and have some personal down-time.

 This is harder to do at home, we get that.
 But you can allocate yourself some tech-free time each day.
 This is especially important before bed: don’t keep your phone on your bedside table.

-Not so long ago, people managed fine without smartphones and laptops so the world won’t crumble if you live you life tech free for a few hours!
+Not so long ago, people managed fine without smartphones and laptops so the world won’t crumble if you live your life tech-free for a few hours!

 Re-connect with others

-The best thing about a holiday is often the people you’ve gone with.
-Spending quality time with your nearest and dearest can really nourish the soul.
-Study after study shows that so much of our happiness is down to our close social ties, so its really important to make sure you allow time in your busy schedule to connect with friends and family.
+The best thing about a holiday is often the people you’ve gone with and after the past year, re-establishing social connection is more important than ever before.
+Spending quality time with your nearest and dearest can really nourish the soul and luckily with restrictions easing, it’s now possible!
+Study after study shows that so much of our happiness is down to our close social ties, so it’s really important to make sure you allow time in your busy schedule to connect with friends and family.
 Recapture that holiday magic by arranging face-to-face time with your loved ones, even if it’s for a catch-up or stroll in the park.